apecloud/kubeblocks/docs/user_docs/installation/install-and-uninstall-kbcli-and-kubeblocks.md

 ## (Optional) Enable kbcli automatic command line completion

 `kbcli` supports automatic command line completion.
-You can run the command below to enable this function.
+You can run the command below to view the user guide and enable this function.

 ```bash
 # Configure SHELL-TYPE as one type from bash, fish, PowerShell, and zsh
 kbcli completion SHELL-TYPE -h
 ```

-Here we take zsh as an example.
+For example, enable command line completion for zsh.

 ***Steps:***

-1. Run the command below.
+1. Check the user guide.

     ```bash
     kbcli completion zsh -h